 Graduate University Policies

-Program graduates are encouraged to pursue the registered dietitian (RD) credential which requires the completion of a competitive post-baccalaureate ACEND accredited dietetic internship and passage of the national RD examination.
-Other options are to seek professional employment in food service management or nutrition education, and/or further their education.
-RD's work with diverse populations in a variety of settings including hospitals, wellness centers, clinics, food and supplement companies, health agencies, nursing homes, school districts, universities, and mental health centers.
-Many RD's own businesses as well.
+Program graduates are encouraged to pursue the registered dietitian (RD) credential (also called registered dietitian nutritionist, or RDN) which requires the completion of a competitive post-baccalaureate ACEND accredited dietetic internship and passage of the national RD examination.
+This credential is needed to fully practice nutrition and dietetics in Florida and in most other states.
+RD's work with diverse populations in a variety of settings including hospitals, out-patient and wellness centers, clinics, food and supplement companies, health agencies, nursing homes, supermarkets, school districts, universities, and mental health centers.

 To learn more about the nutrition profession and dietetic internships, visit the website of the Academy of Nutrition and Dietetics.
 To view the program requirements, click here.